bryanherdianto/data-science-mini-projects/README.md

 # Data Science Projects

-A collection of 64 data science and machine learning projects covering data analysis, visualization, statistical modeling, machine learning, deep learning, natural language processing, and time series forecasting.
-Each project is self-contained in its own directory with a Jupyter notebook and supporting datasets.
+This repository features a collection of 64 data science and machine learning projects covering data analysis, visualization, statistical modeling, machine learning, deep learning, natural language processing, and time series forecasting.
+Each project is entirely self-contained within its own directory, complete with a Jupyter notebook and all supporting datasets.
+The practical, hands-on knowledge applied throughout these projects was developed primarily through courses on DataCamp, as well as various specialized tutorials on YouTube.

 ## Technologies & Libraries